-WordPress powers more than a quarter of the world’s websites, from personal blogs to the ecommerce sites of large enterprises.
+WordPress powers more than a quarter of the world’s websites, from personal blogs to the eCommerce sites of large enterprises.
 This open source site builder and content management system is flexible, scalable and free to download and use on hosting platforms of all kinds.
-WordPress hosting solutions include both affordable shared hosting solutions and managed services with enhanced performance and added features.
+WordPress hosting solutions include both affordable shared hosting solutions and managed hosting services with enhanced performance and added features.
 There’s a hosting option for every WordPress site, but which is right for your website?
+Continue reading for our complete WordPress hosting comparison guide.

 WordPress Hosting Options

 WordPress is available as a “one-click” install on hosting platforms of all sizes.
 It’s a richly featured site management system that can be user-friendly enough for a new webmaster with little – or no – site design and development experience.
 It is also flexible and editable enough to meet the needs of more experienced users.
-For those reasons, available WordPress hosting solutions can be adapted and scaled to accommodate the unique demands of WordPress sites of all sizes and types.
+For those reasons, available WordPress hosting solutions can be adapted and scaled to accommodate the unique demands of WordPress websites of all sizes and types.
+Now that you’ve decided to create a website, you have to consider how to host a WordPress site.
+Let’s dive into the different hosting options available for WordPress.

 Optimized Hosting for WordPress

 Some hosting providers are dedicated exclusively to WordPress sites, too, with no other platforms supported at all.
-Whether offered as one of many products in a hosting company’s catalog or in a WordPress specific environment, services that provide WordPress specific hosting packages are able to offer a range of features and levels of management that are optimized for WordPress speed and security.
-Tiered plans that offer users a choice of available site management features can provide varying levels of management at incrementally higher costs.
+Whether offered as one of many products in a hosting company’s catalog or in a WordPress specific environment, web hosting services that provide WordPress specific hosting packages are able to offer a range of features and levels of management that are optimized for WordPress speed and security.
+A web hosting company may also offer tiered plans that give users a choice of available site management features that can provide varying levels of management at incrementally higher costs.
 Managed and optimized WordPress hosting providers can also play a role in supporting the larger WordPress community.

 Comparing WordPress Web Hosting Options

 Choosing the best WordPress hosting solution depends on a number of factors, such as budgeting, a site’s size and purpose, and the company’s long-range plans for growth.
-Other things to consider include performance, security and support provided by a host’s technical team.
+Other things to consider when choosing how to host WordPress includes performance, security, and support provided by a host’s technical team.

 Site Speed and Performance